w3f/w3f-education/docs/Rust/section2/data-types.md

 ## What is happening here?

-We define an array, which is a fixed-length list of values of the same type stored on the stack.
-We can successfully access and print the items in this list, however, the compiler prevents any access that is out-of-bounds.
-It also prevents any additional items from being appended, as the array has a fixed-length in memory.
+We define an array a fixed-length list of values of the same type stored on the stack.
+We can successfully access and print the items in this list; however, the compiler prevents any out-of-bounds access.
+It also prevents any additional items from being appended, as the array has a fixed length in memory.

 Next, we create an array of *tuples*, which would look like: